martinthong125/notes/Kubernetes/CKA.md

 **port** - Specifies one or more ports that will allow traffic.

 Traffic is only allowed if it matches both an allowed port and one of the from/to rules.

+## Service

+Kubernetes **Services** provide a way to expose an application running as a set of Pods.

+They provide an abstract way for clients to access applications without needing to be aware of the application's Pods.

+Clients make requests to a Service, which routes traffic to its Pods in a load-balanced fashion.

+Endpoints are the backend entitles to which Services route traffic.
+For a Service that routes traffic to multiple Pods, each Pod will have an endpoint associated with the Service.

+### Using K8s Services

+**Service Types**

+- ClusterIP
+- NodePort
+- LoadBalancer
+- ExternalName

+**ClusterIP**

+ClusterIP Services expose applications **inside** the cluster network.
+Use them when your clients will be on other Pods within the cluster.

+This is similar to a loadbalancer for private subnet.

+**NodePort**

+NodePort Services expose applications **outside** the cluster network.
+Use NodePort when applications or users will be accessing your application from outside the cluster.

+This is similar to a loadbalancer for public subnet.

+**LoadBalancer**

+LoadBalancer Services also expose applications **outside** the cluster network, but they use an **external cloud load balancer** to do so.
+This service type only works with cloud platforms that include load balancing functionality.

+### K8s Services with DNS

+**Service DNS Names**

+The Kubernetes DNS (Domain Name System) assigns DNS names to Services, allowing applications within the cluster to easily locate them.

+A service's fully qualified domain name has the following format: service-name.namespace-name.svc.cluster-domain

+**Service DNS and Namespaces**

+A Service's fully qualified domain name can be used to reach the service from within any Namespace in the cluster. my-service.my-namespace.svc.cluster.local

+**Ingress**

+An Ingress is a Kubernetes object that manages external access to Services in the cluster.

+An Ingress is capable of providing more functionality than a simple NodePort Service, such as SSL termination, advanced load balancing, or name-based virtual hosting.

+**Ingress Controllers**

+Ingress objects actually do nothing by themselves.
+In order for Ingresses to do anything, you must install one or more Ingress controllers.

+There are a variety of Ingress Controllers available - all of which implement different methods for providing external access to your Services.

+**Routing to a Service**

+Ingresses define a set of **routing rules**.
+A routing rule's properties determine to which requests it applies.

+Each rule has a set of **paths**, each with a **backend**.
+Requests matching a path will be routed to its associated backend.

+**Routing to a Service with a Named Port**

+If a Service uses a **named port**, an Ingress can also use the port's name to choose to which port it will route.

+## K8s Storage

+### Container File Systems

+The container file system is **ephemeral**.
+Files on the container's file system exist only as long as the container exists.

+If a container is deleted or re-created in K8s, data stored on the container file system is lost.

+### Volumes

+Many applications need a more persistent method of data storage.

+**Volumes** allow you to store data outside the container file system while allowing the container to access the data at runtime.

+This can allow data to persist beyond the life of the container.

+### Persistent Volumes

+Volumes offer a simple way to provide external storage to containers within the Pod/container spec.

+**Persistent Volumes** are a slightly more advanced form of Volume.
+They allow you to treat storage as an abstract resource and consume it using your Pods.

+### Volume Types

+Both Volumes and Persistent Volumes each have a **volume type**.
+The volume type determines how the storage is actually handled.

+Various volume types support storage methods such as:

+- NFS
+- Cloud storage mechanisms (AWS, Azure, GCP)
+- ConfigMaps and Secrets
+- A simple directory on the K8s node

+### Volumes and volumeMounts

+Regular Volumes can be set up relatively easily within a Pod/container specification.

+**volumes**: In the Pod spec, these specify the storage volumes available to the Pod.
+They specify the volume type and other data that determines where and how the data is actually stored.

+**volumeMounts**: In the container spec, these reference the volumes in the Pod spec and provide a mouthPath (the location on the file system where the container process will access the volume data).

+### Sharing Volumes Between Containers

+You can use volumeMounts to mount the same volume to multiple conainers within the same Pod.

+This is a powerful way to have multiple containers interact with one another.
+For example, you could create a secondary sidecar container that processes or transforms output from another container.

+### Common Volume Types

+There are many volume types, but there are two you may want to be especially aware of.

+**hostPath**: Stores data in a specified directory on the K8s node.

+**emptyDir**: Stores data in a dynamically created location on the node.
+This directory exists only as long as the Pod exists on the node.
+The directory and the data are deleted when the Pod is removed.
+This volume type is very useful for simply sharing data between containers in the same Pod.

+### PersistentVolumes

+**PersistentVolumes** are K8s objects that allow you to treat storage as an abstract resource to be consumed by Pods, much like K8s treats compute resources such as memory and CPU.

+A PersistentVolume uses a set of attributes to describe the underlying storage resource (such as a disk or cloud storage location) which will be used to store data.

+### Storage Classes

+Storage Classes allow K8s administrators to specify the types of storage services they offer on their platform.

+For example, an administrator could create a StorageClass called **slow** to describe low-performance but inexpensive storage resources, and another called **fast** for high-performance but more costly resources.

+This would allow users to choose storage resources that fit the needs of their applications.

+### allowVolumeExpansion

+The **allowVolumeExpansion** property of a StorageClass determines whether or not the StorageClass supports the ability to resize volumes after they are created.

+If this property is not set to true, attempting to resize a volume that uses this StorageClass will result in an error.

+### reclaimPolicies

+A PersistentVolume's **persistentVolumeReclaimPolicy** determines how the storage resources can be reused when teh PersistentVolume's associated PersistentVolumeClaims are deleted.

+- **Retain**: Keeps all data.
+This requires an administrator to manually clean up the data and prepare the storage resource for reuse.

+- **Delete**: Deletes the underlying storage resource automatically (only works for cloud storage resources).

+### PersistenVolumeClaims

+A **PersistentVolumeClaim** represents a user's request for storage resources.
+It defines a set of attributes similar to those of a PersistentVolume (StorageClass, etc.).

+When a PersistentVolumeClaim is created, it will look for a PersistentVolume that is able to meet the requested criteria.
+If it finds one, it will automatically be **bound** to the PersistentVolume.

+PersistentVolumeClaims can be **mounted** to a Pod's containers just like any other volume.

+If the PersistentVolumeClaim is bound to a PersistentVolume, the containers will use the underlying PersistentVolume storage.

+You can **expand** PersistentVolumeClaims without interrupting application that are using them.